TommesJay/website/source/en/evacuation-simulation-castle-neuschwanstein.md

 ![](/img/accurate-bild-3.jpg) {.fancyheader-img}
 # *Evacuation analysis for Neuschwanstein Castle* {.fancyheader}

 Here is an example of one of our projects.
-Of course we are happy to answer your questions!
+We are happy to answer your questions!
 Please [contact](kontakt) us.

-King Ludwig II.
-Neuschwanstein Castle designed in 1868 as an idealized version of a knight's castle dating from the Middle Ages.
+In 1868 Ludwig II of Bavaria designed the Neuschwanstein Castle as an idealized version of a Middle Ages knight's castle.

 ![Schloss Neuschwanstein: Sängersaal © Bayerische Schlösserverwaltung www.schloesser.bayern.de](img/referenzen/neuschwanstein_saengersaal.jpg) {.float-left}

-Construction of the fairy-tale castle, as it is often called, was already 1869.
-He moved into the castle in 1884 and lived only 172 days on the castle.
-Although he never wanted to make it available to the public, it was opened shortly after his death in 1886 for visitors - had to absorb a portion of the loans that King Ludwig II to build, pay off.
+The construction works of the fairytale castle, as it is often called, started already 1869.
+King Ludwig II moved into the castle in 1884 and lived there for only 172 days.
+Although he never wanted to make it available to the public, shortly after his death in 1886 it was opened for visitors.
+The reason to do this was to pay off a portion of King Ludwig loans.

 The fairytale castle is now one of the most visited castles in Europe.
-About 1.4 million people visit the "Palace of the fairy-tale king".
-At least since the castle as a model for the [Sleeping Beauty Castle](https://en.wikipedia.org/wiki/Sleeping_Beauty_Castle) in [Disneyland](https://disneyland.disney.go.com/) served, it is known far beyond the borders of Germany.
+About 1.4 million people visit the "Palace of the fairytale king" annualy.
+At least since the [Sleeping Beauty Castle](https://en.wikipedia.org/wiki/Sleeping_Beauty_Castle) in [Disneyland](https://disneyland.disney.go.com/) was modeled after the Neuschwanstein Castle, it is known well beyond the borders of Germany.

 ![Schloss Neuschwanstein: Oberer Schlosshof © Bayerische Schlösserverwaltung www.schloesser.bayern.de](img/referenzen/neuschwanstein_oberer_hof_dg6498.jpg) {.float-right}

-The Bavarian Administration of State-Owned Palaces[Bavarian Administration of State-Owned Palaces, Gardens and Lakes](http://www.neuschwanstein.de/) is the current operator of Neuschwanstein and meet the challenges that so brings a celebrity and associated visitor numbers with them.
+The [Bavarian Administration of State-Owned Palaces, Gardens and Lakes](http://www.neuschwanstein.de/) is the current operator of the Castle and faces the challenge that a celebrity like this, and associated number of visitors, bears.

-In the summer around 6,000 visitors a day stream through rooms that were intended for a single inhabitant. accu: rate supported the [State Building Authority Kempten](http://www.stbake.bayern.de/) in analyzing the escape routes and optimize - so in case of emergency, all visitors can be routed out of the lock time and safely.
+In the summer around 6,000 visitors a day stream through rooms that were intended for a single inhabitant. accu:rate supported the [State Building Authority Kempten](http://www.stbake.bayern.de/) in analyzing and optimizing the evacuation routes - so in case of emergency, all visitors can be routed out of the castle safely and in time.

-Even if you manage a castle or a listed building or operate, and want to analyze the escape routes, please [contact us](kontakt).
-For an offer We are happy to hear from them!
+If you also manage or operate a castle or a listed building and want to analyze the evacuation routes - [contact us](kontakt) for an offer.
+We are happy to hear from you!

 Source: [Bavarian Administration of State-Owned Palaces, Gardens and Lakes](http://www.neuschwanstein.de/)